KaleZamora/literate-enigma/README.md

 You can also check the releases for the latest stable release with a pre-compiled exe.

-By Zachary Knight and Gabriel Hererra with GUI done by Jimson Whiskeyman
+By Zachary Knight and Gabriel Hererra